kitextech/kitextech.github.io/_posts/2016-09-13-AK002-first-self-flying-kite.md

 ### Autonomous Kite 002 **[Video clip](https://youtu.be/O_YaRTxpii8)**
-On September the 13th, 2016 I (Andreas Okholm) managed to carry out the first successful autonomous flight - Check out the video link above!
+On September the 13th, 2016 we managed to carry out the first successful autonomous flight - Check out the video link above.

-Overall the system consists of a kite, a motorized kite steering system, a laptop for control and a smartphone for video tracking.
+The system consists of a kite, a motorized kite steering system, a laptop for control and a smartphone for video tracking.
 ![Image of AK002 Setup]({{ site.github.url }}/images/AK002Setup.jpg)

 **Significant mechanical parts:**